-To accommodate the low-gain Icom designs, Heil Sound developed a high-quality condenser element, called the "iC" in our products designations, that provides the optimum frequency response, impedance, and (most importantly) sufficient gain to drive these earlier rigs.
+To accommodate the low-gain Icom designs, Heil Sound developed a high-quality condenser element, called the "iC" (for iCOM) in our products designations, that provides the optimum frequency response, impedance, and (most importantly) sufficient gain to drive these earlier rigs.
 The "iC" element also works tremendously well with the "modern" types of Icom rigs, making it an ideal all-around microphone.
-This element is found in products including the iCM base station microphone, the Handi Mic iC, the Pro Set iC, Pro Set Quiet Phones iC, Pro Set Plus iC, BM-10 iC, the Traveler series, and the Classic iC but the HEIL ‘iC’ electret will not work on Kenwood or Yaesu which require only our dynamic elements found in our microphones and headsets.
+This element is found in products including the iCM base station microphone, the Handi Mic iC, the Pro Set iC, Pro Set Plus iC, BM-10 iC, and the Classic iC but the HEIL ‘iC’ electret will not work on Kenwood or Yaesu which require only our dynamic elements found in our microphones and headsets.

 Pin connections on Icom rigs are very straightforward, and are shown below.